zummenix/KeyboardWrapper/README.md

 **Deprecated!!!**

-This project is deprecated in favor of the new one https://github.com/zummenix/KeyboardNotificationsObserver It has more modern and convenient interface, fixes some pitfalls of the current project and, did I mention, it has better interface ;).
+This project is deprecated in favor of the new one https://github.com/zummenix/KeyboardNotificationsObserver

+The new project has more modern and convenient interface, fixes some pitfalls of the current project and, did I mention, it has better interface ;).
 I hope you like it.

 ---